felix-lang/felix/doc/tutorial/records.rst

 polyrecords (row polymorphism).

-There is a special case: if all the field names are blank, the the record is a tuple.
+There is a special case: if all the field names are blank, the record is a tuple.
 So in fact tuples are just a special case of records.

 Function Application